f5alliances/f5_ansible_use_cases/01-deploy-redirect/README.md

 - Ansible Engine v2.8.0 or higher.
 - BIG-IP Setup and Configured

+## Overview of Use Case

+This use case will configure the BIG-IP To create a Redirect to Port 80 from a pre-existing VIP.
+(Note this will loop through the entire VIP list so this could take a long time depending on the amount of VIPs within your BIG-IP)

 ## Per workshop Setup

 Now you can start to provision a Lab Environment in AWS.